ARTICLE 1 — Name and purpose

 1. MoMI tiers are to be structured as;

-A. Board Members – person/persons listed as incorporators or elected individuals governing the group.
+A. Board Members – person/persons listed as incorporators or elected individuals governing the organization.

 B. Members – person/persons paying a fee for use and access to said group/ space.